Country Profile: Lebanon

 Geography

 Lebanon is situated in the Middle East, bordered by the Mediterranean Sea, Israel, and Syria.
-The nation covers an area of approximately 10,400 square kilometers, characterized by a narrow coastal plain and mountain ranges that include the Lebanon Mountains.
-Its climate is Mediterranean, featuring mild, wet winters and hot, dry summers.
+It has a total area of 10,400 square kilometers, characterized by a narrow coastal plain and mountainous terrain.
+The country experiences a Mediterranean climate with mild winters and hot, dry summers.
+Notably, Lebanon has 225 kilometers of coastline and the El Beqaa Valley separating its two main mountain ranges.

 People and Society